 I personally think this was personal and no one discussed it.
 I am still in disbelief that Johnson, who was the starting workhorse getting screwed by a coach who brought someone else in and started him over their starter.
 I have never seen a guy that supposed to be a primary back like this, and a guy that has been with the organization this long get screwed by a coach so bad.

 Bottom line is that people will sleep on DJ because he did nothing last year.
 The good news is that his lack of production was due to a coach who lacked loyalty to his players and bench him for unexplained reasons.
-The success of David Johnson in fantasy football 2020, will be predicated on where he lands and how much volume he gets.
+David Johnson now finds himself in Houston as the primary workhorse.
+I love this opportunity for David and he will eat.
 I feel he will be angry and hungry to redeem himself.

 If he gets the volume and opportunity this man will shine.
 I don’t trust the Eagles Rb’s for fantasy football but later in the season, Sanders made a statement.
 He showed us that he can produce in fantasy and reality.
+Be careful as he may end up in a committee this season.
+If he does I may avoid him.
 I will be watching this committee situation closely and seeing if I can steal this upside Rb in drafts.